Emberlynn-Loo/tp/docs/UserGuide.md

 Whether you are an expert genealogist or a budding enthusiast, this guide will help you get started with <span class="hello_span">Gene-nie</span>.

+<span class="hello_span">I see that you are eager to start your genealogy journey!</span> Let my friends give you a short introduction...

 We will walk you through every step, from the basics of adding a person and their relationships to advanced features that will empower you in your journey of genealogy.

 <span class="h3_span">Novice Users:</span>